-NASA's Langley Research Centre plans to issue a contract to Boeing to perform noise studies of open rotor engine configurations on several types of airframes in a company-owned low-speed aeroacoustics facility.
+NASA's Langley Research Center plans to issue a contract to Boeing to perform noise studies of open rotor engine configurations on several types of airframes in a company-owned low-speed aeroacoustics facility.

-Boeing and Airbus are both considering new generation and highly efficient open rotor engine designs as potential candidates for the successor to the Boeing 737 and Airbus A320 families of aircraft in the 2020 and timeframe and beyond.
-Experiments in the 1980s with open rotor designs by several engine manufacturers revealed noise as a key issue in bringing the designs to market.
+Airbus and Boeing are each considering new-generation and highly efficient open rotor engine designs as potential candidates to succeed their A320 and 737 families of aircraft in the 2020 timeframe and beyond.

-In the new task, Boeing will experiment with noise issues using an open rotor propulsion noise simulator integrated with both traditional and unconventional designs, like the blended wing-body, according to NASA.
+In the new task, Boeing will experiment with noise issues using an open rotor propulsion noise simulator integrated with traditional and unconventional designs, such as the blended wing-body, says NASA.

 Source: Flight International